 Architecture and design decisions

-Code review — AI-generated code requires more careful review
+Code review — AI-generated code raises the cost per review

 Boilerplate generation for new projects and services